-Healthcare professionals can find out more about eczema and the latest probiotic research in the article Do probiotics help with eczema?
+Healthcare professionals can find out more about eczema and the latest probiotic research in the article ‘Do probiotics help with eczema?’, on Probiotic Professionals.

 If they are not already taking a probiotic supplement, or if it’s more convenient, then alongside the medication you could give them a specific probiotic designed to be taken with antibiotics.
-There is a unique combination of extensively researched probiotic strains, Lactobacillus acidophilus Rosell 52 and Lactobacillus rhamnosus Rosell 11, which won’t be affected by the action of the medicine and therefore can be taken with breakfast daily, regardless of when the medicine is being taken, making them a very convenient option.
+There is a unique combination of extensively researched probiotic strains, Lactobacillus acidophilus Rosell 52 and Lactobacillus rhamnosus Rosell 11, which have been trialled alongside antibiotics and shown to survive to reach the gut alive 12.

 For more information on this topic, you can read Probiotics with Antibiotics